Home

 Medical treatment first

-Medical treatment is the first-line approach for adenomyosis: progestogens, levonorgestrel IUD (Mirena), GnRH analogue.
-These treatments reduce symptoms significantly in many women.
+Medical treatment is the first-line approach for adenomyosis: hormonal IUD (Mirena, Jaydess, Kyleena), continuous pill, GnRH analogues, or Ryeqo (relugolix combo).
+These treatments reduce symptoms significantly in most women.
 Surgery is only considered when medical treatment has failed or is contraindicated.
+At menopause, adenomyosis most often disappears spontaneously.

 Hysteroscopy — endometrectomy or thermal ablation